-In addition, for the year ended December 31, 2021, the Fund's Manager did not charge any non-recurring operating expenses (charged non-recurring operating expenses of \$39 for the year ended December 31, 2020) for activities related to Fund accounting.
-These expenses have been recorded in the statement of comprehensive income under Audit and accounting fees.
+In addition, for the years ended December 31, 2022 and 2021, the Fund's Manager did not charge any non-recurring operating expenses for activities related to Fund accounting.
+These expenses would have been recorded in the statement of comprehensive income under Audit and accounting fees.